Jadhav to Hyderabad Fund case: How Harish Salve won it for India twice

 Kashmir integral part of India, Article 370 was a mistake: Harish Salve

 Pakistan had claimed that the money on the ground was a payment for supplying arms to the state of Hyderabad during the annexation in 1948.
-The Nizam had transferred the money to the then Pakistan ambassador in London for safe keeping.
+The Nizam had transferred the money to the then Pakistan ambassador in London for safekeeping.
 The amount continued to remain in the National Westminster Bank in London.
 The amount today is estimated at 35 million pounds.

 The finance minister of Hyderabad had in 1948 transferred 1 million pounds to the Westminster Bank.
 It was transferred to the bank account of Habib Ibrahim Rahimtoola, who was then Pakistan's High Commissioner in London.
 The bank is now known as the NatWest Bank.